ayanna92/laf.csv/README.md

         * insert in ''fill in classroom'' the classroom to visualize
         * run the file

   - **Hill Cliber algortihm:**
    * open the file hill_cliber.py in atom
+   * remove # from line
    * run the file
    * the results of the hillcliber algorthm will be printed

-      - *visualize a certain room of the random schedule:*
+      - *extra setup to visualize a certain room of the random schedule:*
         * make sure to install [python](https://www.python.org/downloads/)
         * in random_algorithm remove # in line 119
         * insert in ''fill in classroom'' the classroom to visualize
         * run the file

   - **Simulated Annealing algortihm:**
    * open the file simulated_annealing.py in atom
+   * remove # from line 87
    * run the file
-   * the results of the hillcliber algorthm will be printed
+   * the results of the simulated annealing algorithm will be printed

-      - *visualize a certain room of the random schedule:*
+      - *extra setup to visualize a certain room of the random schedule:*
         * make sure to install [python](https://www.python.org/downloads/)
-        * in random_algorithm remove # in line 119
+        * in simulated_annealing remove # in line 88
         * insert in ''fill in classroom'' the classroom to visualize
         * run the file